Swilder-M/cloud-docs/en_US/connect_to_deployments/esp32.md

 This article uses the [Arduino IDE](https://www.arduino.cc/en/software) as the code editor and uploader.
 The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board.
 This software can be used with any Arduino board.

-## Install dependencies
+## Installation Dependencies

+In Arduino IDE, complete the following installations:

-1. Install ESP32 development board
+1. Install ESP32 development board.
-   Click Tools -> Development Board -> Development Board Management -> Search ESP32 -> Install
+   Click **Tools** -> **Development Board** -> **Development Board Management**.
+Search ESP32 and click **Install**.
-2. Install PubSub client
+2. Install PubSub client.
-   Project -> Load library -> Library manager... -> Search PubSubClient -> Install PubSubClient by Nick O’Leary
+   Click**Project** -> **Load library** -> **Library manager...**.
+Search PubSubClient and Install PubSubClient by Nick O’Leary.

-## Connection
+## Connect to MQTT Broker

 > Please find the relevant address and port information in the Deployment Overview of the Console.
 Please note that if it is the basic edition, the port is not 1883 or 8883, please confirm the port.

-### Connection settings
+### Connection Settings

 This article will use the [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQX.
-This service was created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
+This service is created based on the [EMQX Cloud](https://www.emqx.com/en/cloud).
 The information about broker access is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**
 - WebSocket Port: **8083**

+After you finish the connection settings, follow the steps below to write codes in Arduino IDE:

-### First, we will import the WiFi and PubSubClient libraries.
+1. Import the WiFi and PubSubClient libraries.

 ```c
 #include <WiFi.h>
 #include <PubSubClient.h>
 ```

-### Set the Wi-Fi name and password, as well as the MQTT server connection address and port, and set the topic to "esp32/test".
+2. Set the Wi-Fi name and password, the MQTT server connection address and port.
+Set the topic to `esp32/test`.

 ```c
 // WiFi